affinda/affinda-python/docs/models.md

 - `show_dropdown`:
 - `display_enum_value`: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
-- `drop_null_enums`: If True, any dropdown annotations that fail to be mapped will be discarded.
+- `drop_null`: If True, any dropdown annotations that fail to parse to a value will be discarded.
 - `enabled_child_fields`:
 - `disabled_child_fields`: